 Professor Rosenfeld was awarded the Doctor of Humane Letters degree, honoris causa, by Hebrew Union College-Jewish Institute of Religion, in May, 2007.

-Günther Jikeli is on an extended appointment at Indiana University as a Visiting Associate Professor and Justin M. Druck Family Scholar, joined the Institute for the Study of Contemporary Antisemitism, Robert A. and Sandra S. Borns Jewish Studies Program since Fall 2015.
+Günther Jikeli is on an extended appointment at Indiana University as a Visiting Associate Professor and Justin M. Druck Family Scholar in the Institute for the Study of Contemporary Antisemitism, Robert A. and Sandra S. Borns Jewish Studies Program since Fall 2015.

 Jikeli received his doctorate from the Center for Research on Antisemitism at Technical University Berlin in 2011.
 He is a historian and sociologist of modern Europe, with particular interests in the History of antisemitism.